coapp/coapp.org/src/dynamic/news/2011-05-10-Shallow-Forking-A-Project.html.md

 ###Can You Help?

-We're looking for people to start the leg-work for building packages right now, this means creating a fork in github, and doing the work to get it compiling under Windows no matter how it's done (i.e., you can use a makefile, VS project files, a batch file... whatever).
+We're looking for people to start the leg-work for building packages right now, this means creating a fork in GitHub, and doing the work to get it compiling under Windows no matter how it's done (i.e., you can use a makefile, VS project files, a batch file... whatever).
 The idea is to just get a successful build that can be replicated on a known configuration--Visual Studio 2010 (even [VS 2010 express](http://www.microsoft.com/express/Downloads/)), and the [Windows SDK 7.1](http://download.microsoft.com/download/A/6/A/A6AC035D-DA3F-4F0C-ADA4-37C8E5D34E3D/winsdk_web.exe) ...
 We'll be automating the work later that creates well-built VS 2010 project files (and eventually other builds like mingw, etc), but that work will leverage the effort done now to create consistent shallow-forks.

 ###What do you need?
 1. The aforementioned Visual Studio 2010 (the [express](http://www.microsoft.com/express/Downloads/) version will do), and the [Windows SDK 7.1](http://download.microsoft.com/download/A/6/A/A6AC035D-DA3F-4F0C-ADA4-37C8E5D34E3D/winsdk_web.exe).

-2. [An account on github](https://github.com/signup/free), and the ability to check stuff in (you can use [msysgit](http://code.google.com/p/msysgit/) or [tortoisegit](http://code.google.com/p/tortoisegit/) , or any other git client for Windows even the [Mercurial](http://mercurial.selenic.com/downloads/) plugin [hg-git](http://hg-git.github.com/), which lets you use git repositories as if they were mercurial repositories. *(Note: I tried the hg-git plugin, and had to use the version [here](https://github.com/sampsyo/hg-git) to get it to work)*
+2. [An account on GitHub](https://github.com/signup/free), and the ability to check stuff in (you can use [msysgit](http://code.google.com/p/msysgit/) or [tortoisegit](http://code.google.com/p/tortoisegit/) , or any other Git client for Windows even the [Mercurial](http://mercurial.selenic.com/downloads/) plugin [hg-git](http://hg-git.github.com/), which lets you use Git repositories as if they were mercurial repositories. *(Note: I tried the hg-git plugin, and had to use the version [here](https://github.com/sampsyo/hg-git) to get it to work)*

 3. The ability to build software using Visual Studio we need command line builds, but if you get it working from inside the IDE, we can show you how to automate that from the command line in a single step.